History of the National Hockey League on United States television: 1966 (NBC and RKO General)

 The NHL did not return to national television in the United States until the 1966 playoffs.

 NBC was the first United States television network to air a national broadcast of a Stanley Cup Playoff game.
 They provided coverage of four Sunday afternoon playoff games during the 1966 postseason.
 On April 10 and April 17, NBC aired semifinal games between the Chicago Blackhawks and Detroit Red Wings.
-On April 24 and May 1, NBC aired Games 1 and 4 of the Stanley Cup Finals between the Montreal Canadiens and the Detroit Red Wings respectively.
+On April 24 and May 1, NBC aired games one and four of the Stanley Cup Final between the Montreal Canadiens and the Detroit Red Wings respectively.
 Win Elliot served as the play-by-play man while Bill Mazer served as the color commentator for all four games.

 NBC's coverage of the 1966 Stanley Cup Playoffs marked the first time that hockey games were televised on network television in color, although a handful of local game telecasts in Boston (WHDH-TV), New York (WOR-TV), and Chicago (WGN-TV) had been colorcast during the regular-season that year.
 The Canadian Broadcasting Corporation would follow suit the following year.
 NBC's Stanley Cup coverage preempted a sports anthology series called NBC Sports in Action hosted by Jim Simpson and Bill Cullen, who were between-periods co-hosts for the four Stanley Cup broadcasts.

-In the United States, the clinching game of the 1966 Stanley Cup Finals on the Thursday evening of May 5 aired in black and white on RKO General-owned stations (including WOR-TV in New York and WNAC-TV in Boston).
+In the United States, the clinching game of the 1966 Stanley Cup Final on the Thursday evening of May 5 aired in black and white on RKO General-owned stations (including WOR-TV in New York and WNAC-TV in Boston).
 The commentators for RKO's coverage on that occasion were Bob Wolff and Emile Francis, who had called WOR-TV's coverage of New York Rangers games during the regular season.

 CBS had gained rights for an NHL "Game Of The Week" for the 1966–67 regular-season; but could not accommodate regular-season games, so instead, those Sunday-afternoon games were subleased to RKO General.